chef/chef/docs/dev/design_documents/deprecations_in_resources.md

 ### deprecated_property_alias

-Currently if a resource author decides to change the name of a property they have two options:
+Currently if a resource author decides to change the name of a property, they have two options:
-	- Use alias_method which silently routes old properties to the new names
+    - Use `alias_method`, which silently routes old properties to the new names, or
-	- Define both properties in the resource and include functionality to set the new value using the old value while warning the user.
+    - Define both properties in the resource, and include functionality to set the new value while using the old value and warning the user.

-`alias_method` doesn't alert cookbook consumers to the change and writing your own code to perform deprecation warnings is cumbersome and rarely done.
-A new deprecated_property_alias would behave similar to a `alias_method`, but throw deprecation warnings while providing backwards compatibility.
-It would accept and optional String value that would be used in place of a generic deprecation message.
+`alias_method` doesn't alert cookbook consumers to the change, and writing your own code to perform deprecation warnings is cumbersome and rarely done.
+A new `deprecated_property_alias` would behave similar to a `alias_method`, but throw deprecation warnings while providing backwards compatibility.
+It would accept and optional `String` value that would be used in place of a generic deprecation message.

 #### Example